BrendanADH/Dirac-Tutorial/README.md

 You are not the same Hobbit that left the Shire.

 9 rings to the kings of men, doomed to die

+this is a comment made via the website